yimuchen/UserUtils/MathUtils/doc/StatUtils.md

 notate as:\f$\hat{x_i}^{+\sigma_+}_{-\sigma_{-}}\f$.
-Even though ROOT uses GSL under the hood, we are going to use the ROOT::Math function for calculation, which allows user to provide functions to the calculations using classes and functions instead of just using function pointers (which allow the extention to python more easily).
+Even though ROOT uses GSL under the hood, we are going to use the ROOT::Math function for calculation, which allows user to provide functions to the calculations using classes and functions instead of just using function pointers.

 # Mathematics